«Promoting and supporting research on diabetes

 The upcoming events of the FFRD

-Update on the ongoing call for projects
+Terms for the new 2026 call for projects

 Photo BV_Light